leubedane/tournament-registration/README.md

 # tournament-registration
-a tournament registration webserver for mktt db construct
+a tournament registration rest-api for mktt db construct